LairdCP/Pinnacle_100_oob_demo/README.md

 # Linux and macOS
 west build -b pinnacle_100_dvk -d pinnacle100/build pinnacle100/oob_demo -- -D BOARD_ROOT=$PWD/pinnacle100
 ```
+## LED behavior
+LED1 - LED4 are all on when the modem is booting.

+The Blue LED (LED1) will blink once a second when the Pinnacle is searching for a Bluetooth sensor.
+When it finds a sensor and successfully connects to it, the LED will stay on.

+The Green LED (LED2) will turn on when connected to AWS.
+When data is sent to AWS the LED will turn off for 1 second and then turn back on.
+When disconnected from AWS the led will remain off.

+The Red LED (LED3) will blink when the Pinnacle is searching for a cellular network.
+It will remain on and not blink when connected to a network.
+If there is an error with the SIM card or network registration, then the led will remain off.

 ## BLE Profiles
 Details on the BLE profiles used to interface with the mobile app can be found [here](docs/ble.md)